Destination plate on the Sofia-Istanbul train

 There's a summer & winter service, remember that Bulgaria & Romania put their clocks forward April-October, but Turkey remains on GMT+3 all year.

-Sofia-Istanbul is a direct train every day all year with sleeping-cars & couchettes (no seats).
+Sofia<>Istanbul is a direct train every day all year with sleeping-cars & couchettes (no seats).

-There's a direct couchette car from Bucharest to Istanbul every day from early June to early October, attached to trains 461, 465 & 493/12501.
+Direct couchette car from Bucharest to Istanbul every day from early June to early October, attached to trains 461, 465 & 493/12501.

-There's a direct couchette car from Istanbul to Bucharest every day from early June to early October, attached to trains 12502/492, 464 & 462.
+Direct couchette car from Istanbul to Bucharest every day from early June to early October, attached to trains 12502/492, 464 & 462.

 When there's no direct couchette car, you travel between Bucharest & Istanbul using seats cars between Bucharest & Dimitrovgrad on each of the trains shown above, then the sleepers or couchettes of the Sofia-Istanbul Express between Dimitrovgrad & Istanbul.
 Don't worry, it normally all works like clockwork.

+Times may vary!
 How to check this timetable: You can find an accurate timetable in .pdf format at the Bulgarian Railways website www.bdz.bg/en/a/sofia-istanbul-sofia which is what I use to update this page (please let me know if that link stops working).
 Don't expect timetables to be posted months in advance, for example expect the June-September .pdf timetable to be posted on their website in late May or even early June, and so on.
 You can try checking times at the German Railways website int.bahn.de, but bear in mind that both Bahn.de and the Interrail/Eurail Railplanner app may have incomplete or even incorrect data for this route, for example there is no change of train at Kapikule or at Plovdiv.
 The train runs direct from Sofia to Halkali via Plovdiv & Dimitrovgrad, exactly as I show above.

 Route map